 Conshohocken Brewing Company Review

-Beer Week exhausted me, my wallet, and my liver.
+Beer Week exglenhausted me, my wallet, and my liver.
 I had hoped to dry out this past Friday and get ready for the weekend, but heard about the a brewery, Conshohocken Brewing Company, pouring at one of my local spots, Kennett Restaurant.
 I had been hearing decent things about the new brewery and it doesn’t take much to get me out of the house to try a new beer.
 Plus, Silent Bro from WIP is usually slinging drinks on Fridays.
 I couldn’t resist so I told the lady I’d run out, get a beer and bring home some food.

 I nestled onto a barstool in the corner and was surprised to see sports-radio veteran Glen Macnow alongside Silent Bro behind the bar.
 Beer Week, new brewing company, a local celebrity guest-bartender, and a Phillies win over the Reds?
 This was turning out to be a solid Friday.
 Celebrities were abound as a local, unnamed female NHL insider was also in the house.